Konrad Kay and Mickey Down

 EO

-Across a few different projects, it seems you guys have really been focused on having female leads.
-Why was that?
+Across a few different projects, it seems like you’ve consistently centered female leads.
+Why is that?

 KK